 And, if you’re looking for a great spot to grab a drink, the city is famous for it’s variety of rooftop bars.
 We visited The Roof which sits atop the Best Western in the city center, as well as Tantalo in Casco Veijo.
 There are plenty more hot spots to choose from here too!

 There are plenty of activities in Panama City!
-While personal tastes may vary, CLICK HERE to read about the things we did during our stay in the city and how we crammed it all in to four days!
+While personal tastes may vary, we did tons of amazing things during our stay in the city and we crammed it all in to four days!

 Disclaimer: We received daily breakfast compliments of Eurostars Panama City and send out a big ‘thank you’ for providing our morning meal!
 This post also contains affiliate links.
 If you make a purchase, we might make a little extra travel money, at no extra cost to you.
 As always, all opinions are our own.

 The hotel looks beautiful!
 The rooftop pool looks relaxing and not crowded, Thanks for sharing this information.

 The hotel was great – would highly recommend!